davidsnyder-nc/briefnews/README.md

 1. Download the `index.html` file
 2. Open in any modern web browser
 3. Configure AI API keys in Settings
+4. Optional: Set your ZIP code for local news in Settings
-4. Select news categories and generate your first brief
+5. Select news categories and generate your first brief

 ## 📖 Usage Guide